Creating With Purpose & Perseverance

 This morning I met with my artist group.

-Every time I sit with them, I’m reminded why I do the work I do.
-The conversation lit something up inside of me.
-A deep knowing that life is too short to walk the dull, predictable paths that drain us, even if those paths come with a steady income.
+Every time I sit with them, I’m reminded why I do the work I enjoy working with visionaries like you.
+The ones who know life is too short to walk the traditional paths even when those paths come steady with income, title or reputation.

-For people like us.
-The ones that crave depth, connection, and colour, “more” doesn’t mean more money.
+For people like us, “more” doesn’t mean more money.

 It means more truth.